 Idaho Falls, Idaho - October 26, 1999 - Brooks Internet Software, Inc. announces the newest release of RPM Remote Print Manager® (RPM) for Windows® 95/98.
 RPM version 2.3 allows users to customize and control the processing of print jobs received on a TCP/IP network from hosts such as mainframes, AS/400's, UNIX, and Linux systems.

 "Our clients are using RPM now to print financial reports, checks, statements, bar codes and labels, and countless other document types.
 Now with the release of version 2.3, we can better support the network printing needs of our diverse client base."

-RPM's page processing enhancements give the user more options for document style and formatting.
+RPM's page processing enhancements give the user more document style and formatting options.
 Version 2.3 allows users to fit text output to a page and select the most readable font.
-Additionally, if a user needs to print a wide format report, RPM allows them, with a few keystrokes, to specify landscape and scale for output of the page.
+Additionally, if a user needs to print a wide format report, RPM allows them, with a few keystrokes, to specify landscape and scale for the page output.
 The program also handles a greater variety of host data formats enabling end-users to print without custom conversions.

 These features are added to RPM's already extensive options to complement other vendor products.
 A few examples of RPM's custom processing support include using specific filenames for a monitor program and passing job information for a form-generating program.

 - Extensive Y2K stress testing using widely recognized critical dates to support continued performance.

 - "Auto Create Queue" for faster network configuration.
 RPM automatically creates a print queue once a job is received, reducing the time network administrators spend searching for misnamed queues.